-- Demonstrate appropriate and safe practices in various two-dimensional media, three-dimensional media, and computer-based studio environments. - 2.
-Present, explain and justify their conceptual design solutions using the vocabulary of design elements and principles, and critique the solutions of others in a thoughtful, constructive manner. - 3.
+- 2. Present, explain and justify their conceptual design solutions using the vocabulary of design elements and principles, and critique the solutions of others in a thoughtful, constructive manner. - 3.
 Research and synthesize examples of historical and cultural products with their own ideas in order to improve their creative and conceptualization processes.

-ASSOCIATE IN ARTS ART HISTORY FOR TRANSFER DEGREE
+ART HISTORY FOR TRANSFER DEGREE